 Perception vs. reality in business resiliency

 Creating a successful, long-term disaster recovery (DR) or business continuity plan (BCP) is a team effort that requires significant time, patience and resources to get it right.
 Technology and innovation today is advancing with unprecedented speed to take enterprise IT to new heights, but it is also forcing organizations to make tough business decisions more rapidly, which can often lead to oversights or vulnerabilities.

 Some organizations see long periods of uninterrupted business operations that allow them to consistently achieve their business objectives.
 While this is undoubtedly the goal of all business leaders, a “resiliency perception gap” (or the gap between executives’ perceptions of the effectiveness of their resiliency strategies and how successful these business continuity plans (BCP) actually are at protecting against application outages or downtime) can lead to a false sense of security for organizations of all sizes and standings.

 Many organizations are not so lucky, as we have seen from a series of cyber-attack and other data breaches in recent years that have resulted in compromised data, critical downtime and damaged reputations.
 The squandered trust and investment of clients and partners can leave a dark cloud over a business for years to come.
 To begin the process of creating effective, lasting DR plan and business continuity plans (BCP) in this new era, IT executives must acknowledge the reality and extent of potential cyber attacks and put the appropriate weight of a company’s resources behind finding cyber solutions.

 A Forbes Insights report published today, sponsored by IBM, indicates that IT executives around the world are still struggling to find the necessary desire and means to combat the flaws within their businesses.
 Several key statistics show that resiliency experts are needed now more than ever to change the perception gap and deliver simpler solutions:

-- Around 73 percent of surveyed executives say that insufficient funding and resources make it difficult to cover all critical applications in a DR program.
+- Around 73 percent of surveyed executives say that insufficient funding and resources make it difficult to cover all critical core business applications in a DR program.

-- Another quarter of executives don’t even consider it essential to cover 100 percent of their critical applications.
+- Another quarter of executives don’t even consider it essential to cover 100 percent of their critical business applications.